 REVISION HIP SURGERY

-A hip revision surgery is going to be very similar from the patient’s perspective of the initial joint replacement in terms of preparation and recovery.
-Getting weight, blood sugar, and heart health under control is going to be needed as well as the cessation of smoking for a month before the procedure.
-The patient will undergo anesthesia for the procedure and will need to be in appropriate health.
-The surgeon will remove the old hardware from the joint and clean and repair the bones as needed from either a posterior or anterior approach.
-Allograft and mesh may be utilized to build up enough bone to seat the joint in the hip, and bone cement may be used in the femoral body if a press fit is unable to be achieved with the replacement hardware.
-A successful hip revision surgery is going to bring stability back to the joint and reduce or eliminate the hip pain for the patient.
+A hip replacement revision surgery may appear very similar to the initial joint replacement from the patient’s perspective in terms of preparation and recovery.
+Before performing a revision hip replaceent surgery, the treating physician requries the patient to get weight, blood sugar, and heart health under control.
+If he patient smokes, the surgeon often reccomends that the patient stops smoking for a month before the procedure.
+The patient undergos general anesthesia for the procedure.
+With a patient under general anesthesia, the patient remains asleep for the duration of the surgery.
+Once the surgeon completes the surgery, the anesthesiologist wakes the patient up.
+During a hip replacement revision surgery, the surgeon removes the old hardware from the joint and cleans the joint space.
+The surgeon performs the revision total hip replacement using either a posterior or anterior approach.
+The treating orthopedic hip surgeon may utilize allograft and mesh to build up enough bone to seat the joint in the hip.
+The surgeon may use bone cement in the femoral body if the surgeon cannot achieve a desireable fit with the replacement hardware.
+A successful hip revision surgery should bring stability back to the joint and reduce or eliminate the hip pain for the patient.